The LTI Standard Integration

 API Integration for Google Classroom

-API integration allow edtech products to directly communicate with Google Classroom through the proprietary Google Classroom API.
-Users can authenticate into an external product using their Google credentials through an OAuth 2.0 workflow.
-Once the product and Google authenticate the user, then the product can act on behalf of the user.
-This means the product can perform functions, such as
+API integration allows apps to directly communicate with Google Classroom through the proprietary Google Classroom API.
+Users can authenticate into an external app using their Google credentials through an OAuth 2.0 workflow.
+Once the app and Google authenticate the user, then the app can act on behalf of the user.
+This means the app can perform functions, such as sending back grades to the users gradebook or creating new assignments, in Google Classroom programmatically via the Google Classroom API.
+This is all done while the user is on the app and not in Google Classroom.

 How to Get Started Creating a Google Classroom Integration?